weigao95/kPAM/README.md

 ### Training Data

 The networks used in this project are trained on the same dataset in this [DenseObjectNet](https://arxiv.org/abs/1806.08756).
 The instruction to setup the dataset is available [here](https://github.com/RobotLocomotion/pytorch-dense-correspondence/blob/master/doc/data_organization.md).

+The code for training the instance segmentation and keypoint detection network are available in their own repo.
+The instruction about training is under construction.